Horace Busby: Professional activities

 After graduating from high school, he worked temporarily at a Fort Worth radio station.

 After leaving the university, he worked from 1947 to 1948 as a journalist for the news agency International News Service.
-From mid-March 1948 he worked for Lyndon Johnson, shortly before the latter decided to run for a post in the U.S. Senate.
+From mid-March 1948 he worked for Lyndon B. Johnson, shortly before the latter decided to run for a post in the U.S. Senate.
 This was the beginning of a collaboration in which Busby, also called Buzz by friends, often "served as LBJ's other self".
 Johnson made Busby a member of his team after winning the election.
 When Johnson became chairman of the new subcommittee established in 1950 to deal with the readiness of U.S. armed forces (Armed Services Preparedness Subcommittee), Busby was among his assistants and served as editor of reports from that Senate panel.

 In 1953, Busby worked for Price Daniel, also a senator for the state of Texas; from 1954 to 1957, he operated as a freelance consultant and publicist with offices in Austin, Texas, and Washington, D.C.
 Cooperation with Johnson became closer again when Busby advised the Senate Armed Services Committee particularly on matters relating to the U.S. space program.
-This committee was chaired by Lyndon Johnson.
+This committee was chaired by Johnson.

 During the period of Johnson's vice presidency (1961–1963) Busby accompanied him on his trips abroad.
 It was Busby who rounded out the text of the speech Johnson delivered on the Gettysburg Battlefield on May 30, 1963, 100 years after Abraham Lincoln's Gettysburg Address, to urge progress on civil rights for African Americans.

 From November 1963 to September 1965, he served as Special Assistant to the President and secretary of the cabinet He took a leading part in the writing of a series of speeches delivered by Lyndon Johnson as U.S. president.
 These included speeches concerning the Great Society, Johnson's domestic reform program.
 Among the important speeches were also Let Us Continue, Johnson's first address as the 36th president of the United States on Nov.
 27, 1963, five days after the assassination of his predecessor, John F. Kennedy, further, the televised address in which Johnson, on March 31, 1968, announced a halt to the bombing of North Vietnam and that he would not seek reelection.
 Already on January 14, 1968, the President had confidentially informed Busby that he would not be available for another term.

 After 1969, he worked in Washington as a management consultant, political analyst, and publisher.
 He edited the newsletters The American Businessman and The Busby Papers, among others.
 Among the clients of his management consultancy were Mobil Oil and American Airlines.